Assessment For Specific Learning Disorders / Difficulties (Educational Assessment)

 - OR the Wechsler Adult Intelligence Scale (WAIS-III).

 Educational assessments provide information on an individual’s reading, writing, spelling and maths skill levels.
-These may include:

 - Wechsler Individual Achievement Test (WIAT-III),